 The target for this measure is no violations and no penalties paid.
-The accumulated total consent decree violations stands at five and no penalties have been paid.
+The accumulated total Consent Decree violations are now five and no penalties have been paid.
+This new violation carries a \$200 potential penalty amount, which will bring the total anticipated violation amount to date to \$3,100.

-No stipulated penalty amounts have been paid to date because the Environmental Protection Agency's evaluation of MoDOT's 2016 annual report is still outstanding.
-Continued communication with the field staff and district contacts to keep everyone engaged and focused will assist MoDOT in keeping on track and meeting the target.
+No stipulated penalty amounts have been paid to date because the EPA's evaluation of MoDOT's 2016 annual report is still outstanding.
+Continued communication with the field staff and district contacts to keep everyone engaged and focused will assist MoDOT in getting results back on track and meeting the target.